-- Professor, Department of Physiology at the National Cheng Kung University, Taiwan
+- Distinguished Professor, Department of Physiology, College of Medicine, National Cheng Kung University, Taiwan

 Professor Shaw-Jenq (Sean) Tsai received his PhD degree from the University of Wisconsin-Madison, USA in 1997.
 He then joined the Department of Physiology at the National Cheng Kung University, Taiwan, as an assistant professor in 1998.
 He was promoted to distinguished professor in 2008 in recognition of his great academic achievements.

 Professor Tsai’s research focuses on investigating molecular mechanisms underlying important human diseases including cancer, polycystic ovarian syndrome, and endometriosis.
-He has published more than seventy papers in prestigious journals such as the Journal of Clinical Investigation, Journal of Pathology, American Journal of Pathology, and Journal of Clinical Endocrinology & Metabolism.
+He has published more than one hundred papers in prestigious journals such as Nature, Nature Communications, Journal of Clinical Investigation, Journal of Pathology, Cancer Research, Nucleic Acids Research, and Journal of Clinical Endocrinology & Metabolism.

 In endometriosis research, Professor Tsai is the first person to demonstrate that ectopic endometriotic stromal cells can utilize cholesterol as the precursor to synthesize progesterone, which is then converted to 17β-estradiol exclusively in ectopic endometriotic cells.
 Professor Tsai’s group also demonstrates that prostaglandin E2 is a master regulator that controls steroidogenesis and angiogenesis, promotes endometriotic cell proliferation, and suppresses phagocytic ability of macrophage.